flutter/website/src/docs/get-started/codelab.md

 ### Problems?
 {:.no_toc}

 If your app is not running correctly, look for typos.
+If you want to try some of Flutter's debugging tools, check out the [DevTools][] suite of debugging and profiling tools.
 If needed, use the code at the following links to get back on track.

 * [pubspec.yaml]({{code-url}}/startup_namer/step2_use_package/pubspec.yaml)
 * [lib/main.dart]({{code-url}}/startup_namer/step2_use_package/lib/main.dart)